sejinpaik/sejinpaik/README.md

 - 👋 Hi, I’m @sejinpaik
-- 👀 I’m interested in digital media, media psychology, storytelling.
+- 👀 I’m interested in digital media, media psychology and HCI.
 Obsessed with TikTok influencers and unlikely connections.
 - 🌱 I’m currently learning (very basic) NLP. :)
 - 💞️ I’m looking to collaborate on text and image data analysis!
 - 📫 How to reach me: sejin@bu.edu!